openstack/openstack-manuals/doc/config-ref-rst/source/tables/ironic-api.rst

      - Description
    * - **[api]**
      -
+   * - ``api_workers`` = ``None``
+     - (IntOpt) Number of workers for OpenStack Ironic API service.
+The default is equal to the number of CPUs available if that can be determined, else a default worker count of 1 is returned.
    * - ``host_ip`` = ``0.0.0.0``
      - (StrOpt) The IP address on which ironic-api listens.
    * - ``max_limit`` = ``1000``